Venoxity-Development/documentation/plugins/simpleemotes/README.md

 We’re truly grateful to all the contributors, testers, and supporters who helped make SimpleEmotes a success.

 ## Support & Feedback

+Need help or want to share your thoughts?
+We’d love to hear from you!
+- **Join our Discord:**
+- **Found a bug or have suggestions?**  | Let us know in Discord—your feedback helps us make SimpleEmotes even better!